apache/sedona/docs/setup/azure-synapse-analytics.md

 ## Before you begin

-This tutorial focuses on getting you up and running Sedona 1.6.1 on Spark 3.4 Python 3.10
+This tutorial focuses on getting you up and running with Sedona 1.6.1 on Spark 3.4 Python 3.10

 If you want to run newer version, you will need to dive into the detailed build and diagnose process detailed in lower part of this document.